graalvm/graal-languages-demos/SECURITY.md

 ## Security-related information

-We will provide security related information such as a threat model, considerations for secure use, or any known security issues in our documentation.
+We will provide security-related information such as a threat model, considerations for secure use, or any known security issues in our documentation.
 Please note that labs and sample code are intended to demonstrate a concept and may not be sufficiently hardened for production use.